abda11ah/sercov/README.md

 - Perl with `IO::Pty` and `JSON::PP` modules installed.
 - VM running with serial console on a TCP port (default starts at 4555).
 - It does not require root permissions.
-- It does not require having socat/minicom installed (these are optional).
+- It does not require root permissions.
+- **Automatic Terminal Feature**: Requires a supported terminal emulator (e.g., konsole, gnome-terminal, xterm, etc.) to automatically spawn a window.
+It uses an internal client mode and does **not** require `socat`.

 ## Configuration